geoadmin/doc-tech/docs/iframe.md

 ## Embed the complete map viewer

-To embed the map viewer including the search bar and other menus, you need to replace the `#/embed?` with `#/map?` in the iframe snippet.
+To embed the map viewer with the search bar and other menus, replace the `#/embed?` with `#/map?` in the iframe snippet.

 In an example:

 <iframe src="https://map.geo.admin.ch/#/map?lang=en&center=2675475,1229326.76&z=6&bgLayer=ch.swisstopo.pixelkarte-farbe" style="border: 0;width: 400px;height: 300px;max-width: 100%;max-height: 100%;" allow="geolocation"></iframe>

-which is represented by an iframe like
+This is represented by an iframe like:

 ```html
 <iframe